Livable Places Update

 One of the biggest sources of carbon pollution in most U.S. cities comes from buildings.
 Generating the power to heat, cool and illuminate buildings causes carbon pollution and results in increasingly expensive utility bills for local governments, businesses and residents alike.

-Even if we don’t share the same view on climate science; we can certainly agree it doesn’t make financial sense to spend more money then we need to powering our buildings.
+Even if we don’t share the same view on climate science; we can certainly agree it doesn’t make financial sense to spend more money than we need to powering our buildings.

 Improving the efficiency of our energy and resource use can reduce costs for the city and its residents.
 Each additional $1 invested on energy efficiency avoids more than $2 on energy supply spending.